Embarking on the journey of writing a novel is an exciting endeavor, but it’s not just about putting words on paper.

 1. Plotting and Planning

-Whichever side of the fence you end up on though, all novels need at least a little bit of preliminary work.
+Whichever side of the fence you end up on though, all novels need at least a little bit of preliminary work before you begin writing.
 Whether it’s plotting, researching, character sketching, or all of the above.
 Even the most dedicated pantser needs to have some idea of what’s going on.

 It offers you a place to create, store, and organize notes.
 It keeps them close and accessible but out of the way of your main writing.
 This will save you a lot of time and effort as it eliminates a lot of shuffling and document switching that would have to happen otherwise.